sagodev/fragua/README.md

   Generic in-memory container responsible for:
   - CRUD operations
   - Validation
-  - Summaries
+  - Runtime summaries

 - **FraguaRegistry**
   Runtime structure that groups multiple `FraguaSet` instances by action and component type.

-This separation ensures clarity between existence, organization, and orchestration.
+This separation ensures clarity between component definition, organization, and orchestration.

 ---

 ## Warehouse and Data Traceability

 Each Environment owns a **Warehouse**, which acts as the single source of truth for data artifacts.

 The Warehouse provides: